graebnerc/DataScienceSpring23/content/post/installation/pubdir/index.md

 are distributed in a way that relies on Git.

 [Github](https://github.com/)
-can be thought of as a server for Git.
-R is an open source programming language with a very active community.
-Many people are constantly developing new features for R. For instance, if a new prediction algorithm get developed, some people will soon write a so called [R-package](https://r-pkgs.org/) that implements this algorithm in R. Then you as an R user can download this package and use the new algorithm.
-This way, R is unlikely to ever become outdated.
-Sine most developers use Git when developing the packages, they often distribute the programs in a way that aligns well with the use of Git.
-And the most prominent way is Github.
+can be thought of as a server for Git. `R` is an open source programming language with a very active community.
+Many people are constantly developing new features for `R`.
+For instance, if a new prediction algorithm get developed, some people will soon write a so called [R-package](https://r-pkgs.org/) that implements this algorithm in `R`.
+Then you as an R user can download this package and use the new algorithm.
+This way, `R` is unlikely to ever become outdated.
+Since most developers use
+Git when developing the packages, they often distribute the programs in a way that aligns well with the use of Git.
+And the most prominent way is Git*hub*.
-Thus, you can see the source code for almost all R packages you will be using on Github.
+Thus, you can view the source code for almost all `R` packages you will be using via Github.
 Github is free, and all you need is to register!

 The final service we will be using is [Netlify](https://www.netlify.com/).
 It is an easy way to publish
 reports and host small websites.
 We will use it such that you can create reproducible reports and present them in a visually appealing way.
-Given the ease of use it is a great tool if you want to polish your results up visually and send them to friends or colleagues who might not even use R themselves.
+Given the ease of use, it is a great tool if you want to polish your results up visually and send them to friends or colleagues who might not even use R themselves.